Digdgeo/ProtocoloV2/README.md

 ## What's Inside

-This repo is centered around two main classes:
+This repo is centered around three main classes:
 - **`Landsat`**: Handles the normalization and processing of Landsat images.
 - **`Products`**: Generates the derived products such as NDVI, water turbidity, and flood masks.
+- **`Coast`**: Extracts the coastline (wet/dry line) from flood masks within the Espacio Natural de Doñana and assigns each line the corresponding sea level height from the Bonanza tide gauge.

-However, all the magic is orchestrated and controlled by `download.py`, which automates the entire workflow.
+All the magic is orchestrated and controlled by `download.py`, which automates the entire workflow.

 ## Features

 - Normalize Landsat images using **PIAs** (Pseudo Invariant Areas).
 - Generate various environmental products such as NDVI, flood masks, and turbidity maps.
+- Extract and store coastline lines associated with tide levels.
 - Process multiple scenes automatically and store results in a MongoDB database.
 - Hydroperiod calculation for wetland management.